McKelvey-Engineering-CSE/elastic-discrete/README.md

 (See section below for breakdown of printing module)

 OpenMP can be used but is not strictly supported.
 There is a custom library in the omp_module which replaces the openMP library.
 Looking at the header file contained within should give enough insight to figure out how to use OMP-like semantics.
 If you must use OMP, it can be compiled with OMP support.
 However, thread pinning is up to you to do.
 You can access the cores granted to a task through the TaskData structures and pin threads yourself.

+**Processor Management**: Processor A is automatically managed by the OMP replacement library, while processors B, C, and D require manual management through exposed task functions.

 As I continue working, this readme will be updated with more information